Negatively Curved Graphs: Algorithms that Approximate Tree-like Structure

-\begin{conjecture}[\cite{DG}, conjecture 1] Suppose that $k = \ell = tl(G)$, and whenever there is an option between removing $z$ or $y$ while iteratively removing vertices from $S_i \cap B_k(x)$ until $T_i$ satisfies $P_i$, we always choose to remove $z$ if $d(z, x_i) > d(y, x_i)$.
+\begin{conjecture}[\cite{DG}, conjecture 1] Suppose that $k = \ell = \tl(G)$, and whenever there is a choice between removing $z$ or $y$ while iteratively removing vertices from $\phi^{-1}(v_i)$, we always choose to remove $z$ if $d(z, x_i) > d(y, x_i)$.
 Under these conditions, there exits an $r$ where $H_r = G$. \end{conjecture}

 Unfortunately, the conjecture is not true.
 In a tree decomposition each set $\phi^{-1}(w)$ is a separating set when $w$ is not a leaf in $T$.
 Sometimes the separating sets of a graph form long and thin subgraphs of $G$, instead of forming successively smaller balls as is suggested in the conjecture.
-This is exactly the situation in the following counterexample.
+This is exactly the situation in the following counterexample, which contradicts Conjecture \ref{tree length conjecture} by showing the $(k,k)$-Disk Tree algorithm is at best a $4$-approximation algorithm.